ibm-cloud-docs/openwhisk/actions_web.md

 The cookies `UserID=Jane` and `SessionID=asdfgh123456` are set in your browser's developer tools.

 ### Returning an image by using a web action
 {: #return_image}
+Images that are returned through web actions are required to be base64 encoded strings.
 You might use this feature in a web application to return the image of a country flag based on user locale.
+{: shortdesc}

 **Before you begin**

 Create the `demo` package and `hello` web action by completing the steps in [Creating a web action](#actions_web_example).

 To create a web action that returns an `image/png`:

 1. Save the code as `hello.js`.
 Replace `<base64_encoded_string>` with a base64 encoded string from an image file.